electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

  If you have any issues getting started with your Electric Imp account or device, see [the full getting started guide](https://electricimp.com/docs/gettingstarted/explorer/quickstartguide/).

-### Step 3: Add Code for the Electric Imp

-#### How Electric Imp's connectivity platform works
+### Electric Imp's Connectivity Description

 The Electric Imp IoT Connectivity Platform has two main components -- the impDevice<sup>TM</sup> and the impCloud<sup>TM</sup>.
 The impDevice runs the device code, which in this use case consolidates the data gathered by the temperature/humidity/light sensors.
 Each device is paired one-to-one with a "virtual twin" -- or, as we call it, an agent -- in the impCloud.
 The device sends this data to its agent, which runs agent code.
-In this example the agent code forwards the data from the device to the Salesforce cloud.
+In this example the agent code forwards the data from the device to the Salesforce cloud as a Platform Event.
 Here's a broad overview of this flow:

 <img src="http://i.imgur.com/VpZHzdS.jpg" width="600">